 Practical application: Your spouse is having a bad day.
 Don’t take it personally, you have bad days too.
 Instead, think how you can serve your spouse and make their day better.

-There are going to be times when your spouse is less than kind and you feel like they are out to make our life terrible.
-Even if it is true that your spouse is a reviler, remember that Christ endured so much worse for our sake.
+There are going to be times when your spouse is less than kind and you feel like they are out to make your life terrible.
+Even if it is true that your spouse is a reviler, remember that Yeshua endured so much worse for our sake.
 He will give us the strength to endure that which we must.

 Number 4: Wives and Husbands are to put each other above their own selves.

 Practical application: Every morning before you start your day, place your spouse in the place of honor in your mind.
 When I wake in the morning I first, thank God for another day to serve Him and bless His people.
 I then ask Him to show me how I can honor and serve my husband.
 Some days it is cleaning the house, making the menu, doing the laundry, and caring for his children.
 Other days, it is calling the bank, going with him to run errands, or mailing a package.
 It is easy to forget that all the little daily tasks we do for our family is really just an easy way to honor them.
 When we do the little daily tasks, we say to our spouse you are important to me and I want to bless you.